Zach Feuer Gallery

-The Zach Feuer Gallery is a contemporary art gallery that operated from 2000 to 2016 in New York City; Hudson, New York; and Los Angeles.
+The Zach Feuer Gallery was a contemporary art gallery that operated from 2000 to 2016 in New York City; Hudson, New York; and Los Angeles.

 History

 Zach Feuer Gallery was founded in 2000 as the LFL Gallery by Nick Lawrence, Russell LaMontagne and Zach Feuer.
 It was originally located on a fourth floor space on 26th Street in Chelsea, Manhattan.
 In 2002, the gallery moved to a first floor space on 24th Street, briefly sharing space with an art book gallery owned by one of the partners.
 In 2004, Zach Feuer purchased the gallery from his partners and changed the gallery name to "Zach Feuer Gallery".
 In 2010, the gallery moved to the Dia Art Foundation's old space on 22nd Street.

 In 2015 Zach Feuer merged galleries with Joel Mesler (previously of Untitled Gallery) and relocated to two spaces on the Lower East Side on Manhattan.